szte-wsn/szte-wsn/support/java/org/szte/wsn/dataprocess/ReadMe.txt

 Using Transfer from console:
 ----------------------------------------------------------------------------------------
-The following options can be used with Transfer.java
+The following options can be used with Transfer.java.
+The location of argparser.jar must be provided in the classpath.

 -s, -structfile
     must be followed by the location of the structrures's definition file